 Bone builder: By the year 1900, 80 percent of children in New York and Boston had developed rickets (short stature and deformities of the skeleton) because of a lack of vitamin D. This condition was later eradicated by 1930 through:

-• the use of cod liver oil (high in vitamin D),
+- The use of cod liver oil (high in vitamin D),

-• fortifying dairy and other staple foods with vitamin D.
+- Fortifying dairy and other staple foods with vitamin D.

 What’s more, vitamin D deficiency is highly prevalent and linked to disease severity in patients with rheumatoid arthritis.
-Doctors like myself who know about vitamin D use it instead of pharmaceutical drugs to reduce pain.
+Doctors like me who know about vitamin D use it instead of pharmaceutical drugs to reduce pain.

-In a double-blind, randomized placebo-controlled trial — the most stringent study you can do in medicine — researchers followed 1,179 post-menopausal women for 4 years.
+In a double-blind, randomized, placebo-controlled trial — the most stringent study you can do in medicine — researchers followed 1,179 postmenopausal women for 4 years.

 Heart of a champion: Vitamin D deficiency is associated with increased rates of the following: high blood pressure, elevated cholesterol and peripheral blood vessel disease.